-Online part research: The online tools will give engineering real-time part access to search for among approved company vendors.
+Online part research: The online BOM tools will give engineering real-time part access to search for parts among approved company vendors.

 Online part database: The online part data is available to everyone.
-CAD will use the data to build their BOM, and manufacturing will prepare for the that have been ordered.
+CAD will use the data to build their library parts, and manufacturing will prepare for the parts that have been ordered.

 Online part management: With the part information online, all departments will have real-time access to the data for part management.

-With online tools, all departments will have real-time updates from the vendors when changes are being made to BOM.
-This will allow for final orders to be made before the part is unavailable, and giving enough time to redesign the board for any new updated.
+With online BOM tools, all departments will have real-time updates from the vendors when changes are being made to parts.
+This will allow for final orders to be made before the part is unavailable, and giving enough time to redesign the board for any new updated parts.

-Online tools function as highly effective obsolescence management software, helping you stay ahead.
-With real-time data on the life cycles of the in your designs, you can avoid surprises and be prepared when components become obsolete.
+Online BOM tools function as highly effective obsolescence management software, helping you stay ahead.
+With real-time data on the life cycles of the parts in your designs, you can avoid surprises and be prepared when parts become obsolete.